Cells types, Chromosomes, Cell division, Phases of mitosis division and Liver Transplantation

 In this phase: The spindle fibers disappear.
 A nuclear membrane is formed around the chromosomes at each of the cell’s poles leading to the formation of two new nuclei.
 A nucleolus is formed at each pole of the cell.
 The chromosomes inside each nucleus convert into a chromatin reticulum again.
 At the end of this phase: the cell divides into two new cells, the nucleus of each of them contains a complete number of chromosomes (2N) of the parent cell.

-The changes occur in telophase are called the adverse changes because the changes that occur in telophase are adverse to that occur in prophase.
+The changes that occur in telophase are called adverse changes because the changes that occur in telophase are adverse to those that occur in prophase.

 Some somatic cells such as liver cells are not divided in normal conditions but they retain the ability to divide under certain circumstances, For example, if the liver gets injured or a part of it is cut, the remaining cells undergo many mitotic divisions to compensate the missing part, this is the scientific basis used in liver transplantation.